CrBast/adonis-shield-no-session/README.md

 ## Difference between this package and official

-This package do not use session provider.
+This package don't use session provider.

 CSRF protection has been disabled as it requires the use of cookies.